jcrecio/isabelle-proof-generator/README.md

-# Instructions to setup 'Baldurcito'
+# Instructions to setup isabelle-proof-generator

 1. Install poetry in the computer
 2. Create a virtual environment: